This post may contain affiliate links. Please read our disclosure policy.

 - In a medium bowl, whisk together the flour, sugar, and salt.

-- Gradually add ice water and mix with a fork until the dough just comes together and resembles wet sand.
+- Gradually add ice water, mixing with a fork until the dough just comes together and looks like wet sand.

-- Form the dough into a ball in the bowl.
+- Shape the dough into a ball in the bowl.

-- Place the dough on a piece of plastic wrap on a cutting board or flat surface.
-Flatten it into a disc with the palm of your hand, wrap it completely, and refrigerate for 20 minutes.
+- Place the dough on plastic wrap, flatten it into a disc, wrap it tightly, and refrigerate for 20 minutes.

-- Unwrap the chilled dough and place it between two sheets of parchment paper to prevent sticking.
-Roll the dough into a 6-inch circle or square, aiming for an even thickness of about 1/8 inch.
+- Roll out the chilled dough between two sheets of parchment paper to a 6-inch circle or square, about 1/8 inch thick.Tip: Don’t worry about a perfect circle.
+A rustic shape works just as well.

 - Preheat the oven to 375°F (190°C).
-Lightly butter a 5×5 inch baking dish.
-Place the apple on the pie pastry with the cored opening facing up.
+Butter a 5×5-inch baking dish.
+Place the apple on the pastry with the cored opening facing up.

-- With slightly wet fingertips, bring one corner of the pastry up to the top of the apple, then bring the opposite corner up and press them together.
-Repeat with the remaining two corners and seal the edges.
-Gently pinch the sides to completely enclose the apple.
-Place it in the prepared baking dish.
+- Add 1/2 tablespoon of butter inside the apple core, then fill with 1 teaspoon of brown sugar.
+Sprinkle a little extra brown sugar around the base and dust with cinnamon.
+With damp fingers, bring one corner of the pastry up to the top of the apple, then the opposite corner, and press to seal.
+Repeat with the other two corners, pinching the edges to enclose the apple.
+Place in the prepared baking dish.

-- In a 1-quart saucepan, combine ½ cup of brown sugar, ½ cup of water, and 1 tablespoon of butter.
-Heat over medium heat and bring to a boil.
-Reduce the heat to low and simmer for about 2 minutes, until the sugar has dissolved.
+- In a 1-quart saucepan, combine brown sugar, water, and butter.
+Bring to a boil over medium heat, then reduce to low and simmer for about 2 minutes until the sugar dissolves.
 Remove from heat and pour the sauce over the dumpling.

-- Bake the dumpling in the preheated oven for 30 to 35 minutes, or until the apple is tender and the crust is golden brown.
-If you like, you can baste the dumpling with the sauce a few times during baking.Pro Tip: I like to place the baking dish on a rimmed baking sheet to catch any possible spills.
+- Bake for 30 to 35 minutes, until the apple is tender and the crust is golden brown.
+Baste with the sauce during baking if you like.Pro Tip: Place the baking dish on a rimmed baking sheet to catch any spills.

-- Enjoy the apple dumpling warm, with a scoop of vanilla ice cream or whipped cream if desired.
+- Enjoy warm with a scoop of vanilla ice cream or whipped cream if you'd like.

 Notes

-- Core the Apple Properly: Coring the apple is crucial for this recipe.
-Use an apple corer or a small paring knife to remove the core while keeping the bottom intact.
-This prevents the filling from leaking out during baking and ensures the apple cooks evenly.
+- Core Carefully: Use an apple corer or small paring knife to remove the core but leave the bottom intact.
+This holds the filling in place and helps the apple cook evenly.

-- Watch the Oven Temperature: Bake the dumpling at 375°F (190°C) for the right balance of a tender apple and a golden, crispy crust.
-If you notice the crust browning too quickly, you can loosely cover the dumpling with aluminum foil to prevent over-browning.
+- Watch the Temperature: Bake at 375°F (190°C) for a tender apple and golden crust.
+If the crust browns too fast, cover loosely with foil.

 Nutrition